owenthereal/blog/posts/ruby/_posts/2011-09-24-poeaa-on-rails.md

 in the context of enterprise application, models are still overwhelmed by complicated business logic.
-As Fowler pointed out, business logic can be further divided into "domain logic" and "application logic", and [Service Layer][13] is a pattern to encapsulate model's "application logic" by establishing a boundary and set of operations through which the presentation layers interact with the application:
+As Fowler pointed out, business logic can be further divided into "domain logic" and "application logic", and [Service Layer][13] is a pattern to encapsulate model's "application logic" by establishing a boundary where the presentation layers interact with the application:

 > ...
 Service Layer is a pattern for organization business logic.
 Many
 > Designers, including me, like to divide "business logic" into two